Japanese 111, 112, Beginning Japanese I, II

 Japanese 320, Special Topics in Japanese

 In this fourth-level Japanese course, students explore a specified topic or theme in language, in various text/media (literature, newspaper, manga, and films), in culture/civilization, or in a combination of these, through close examination of texts (written or visual), discussion, analysis, and interpretation of selected materials.
 May be repeated if topics are different.
-Prerequisite Japanese 302.
+Prerequisite Japanese 302 or equivalent.
+At least one is required for the Japanese major.

 Japanese 398, Independent Research